XinyuLyu/xinyulyu.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, c tempus justo dapibus sit amet.  -->
-- *2025.12*: &nbsp; Gold Award in the AI for Science Track of the 2nd Global Digital Intelligence Education Innovation Competition.
+- *2025.12*: &nbsp; Gold Award in AI for Science Track of 2nd Global Digital Intelligence Education Innovation Competition.
-- *2025.11*: &nbsp; Gold Award in the 6th National College Student Algorithm Design and Programming Challenge.
+- *2025.11*: &nbsp; Gold Award in 6th National College Student Algorithm Design and Programming Challenge.
-- *2025.09*: &nbsp; Two papers were accepted by Conference on Neural Information Processing Systems (NeurIPS 2025).
+- *2025.09*: &nbsp; Two papers about MLLM Safety were accepted by Conference on Neural Information Processing Systems (NeurIPS 2025).
 - *2025.06*: &nbsp; I was recognized as an outstanding reviewer (Top 5%) for CVPR 2025.
-- *2025.05*: &nbsp; One paper was accepted by IEEE Transactions on Image Processing (TIP 2025).
+- *2025.05*: &nbsp; One paper about Scene Graph Generation was accepted by IEEE Transactions on Image Processing (TIP 2025).
-- *2025.02*: &nbsp; One paper was accepted by IEEE Transactions on Image Processing (TIP 2025).
+- *2025.02*: &nbsp; One paper about Text-Video Retrieval was accepted by IEEE Transactions on Image Processing (TIP 2025).
-- *2025.01*: &nbsp; One paper was accepted by International Journal of Computer Vision (IJCV 2025).
+- *2025.01*: &nbsp; One paper about Scene Graph Generation was accepted by International Journal of Computer Vision (IJCV 2025).
 <!-- *2024.09*: &nbsp; One paper was accepted by Conference on Neural Information Processing Systems (NeurIPS 2024).  -->

 <!--- *2023.11*: &nbsp; One paper was accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT 2023). -->